Online Fair Allocation of Perishable Resources: Introduction

-\subsection{Related work}
+\subsection{Related Work}

-{Fairness in resource allocation has a long history in the economics and computation literature, beginning with Varian's seminal work \citep{varian1973equity,varian1976two}.
-More recently, there has been ongoing work studying the intersection of fairness and operations, including assortment planning~\citep{chen2022fair}, pricing~\citep{cohen2022price,den2022waste}, incentive design~\citep{freund2021fair}, algorithmic hiring~\citep{salem2023secretary}, and societal systems more generally \citep{gupta2021individual}.
-We highlight the most closely related works below, especially as they relate to {\it online} fair allocation; see \cite{aleksandrov2019online} for a survey.}
+Fairness in resource allocation has a long history in the economics and computation literature, beginning with Varian's seminal work \citep{varian1973equity,varian1976two}.
+More recently, there has been work studying fairness in operations, including {resource-level fairness through load balancing}~\citep{chen2022fair,hssaine2024target,balseiro2025regularized,freund2023end}, pricing~\citep{cohen2022price,den2022waste}, incentive design~\citep{freund2021fair,hssaine2025learning}, algorithmic hiring and online selection~\citep{salem2023secretary,hu2025diversity}, and societal systems more generally \citep{gupta2021individual,lyu2025price}.
+We highlight the most closely related works below, especially as they relate to {\it online} fair allocation; see \cite{aleksandrov2019online} for a survey.

-\paragraph{Fair allocation without perishable resources.} {There exists a long line of work in which the {\it non-perishable} resource becomes available to the decision-maker online, whereas agents are fixed \citep{benade2018make,aleksandrov2015online,mattei2017mechanisms,mattei2018fairness, aleksandrov2019monotone,gorokh2020fair,bansal2020online,bogomolnaia2022fair,ijcai2019-49,aziz2016control,zeng2019fairness}.
+\paragraph{Fair allocation without perishable resources.} There exists a long line of work in which {non-perishable} resources become available to the decision-maker online, whereas agents are fixed \citep{benade2018make,aleksandrov2015online,mattei2017mechanisms,mattei2018fairness, aleksandrov2019monotone,gorokh2020fair,bansal2020online,bogomolnaia2022fair,ijcai2019-49,aziz2016control,zeng2019fairness}.
 These models lie in contrast to the one we consider, wherein resources are fixed and {\it individuals} arrive online.
-Papers that consider this latter setting include \citet{kalinowski2013social}, which considers maximizing {utilitarian} welfare with {indivisible} goods; \citet{gerding2019fair} considers a scheduling setting wherein agents have fixed and known arrival and departure times, as well as demand for the resource; \citet{hassanzadeh2023sequential} allows individuals to arrive in multiple timesteps.
-A series of papers also consider the problem of fair division with minimal disruptions relative to previous allocations, as measured by a {\it fairness ratio}, a competitive ratio analog of counterfactual envy in our setting \citep{friedman_2017,cole_2013,10.1145/2764468.2764495}.
-Other works design algorithms with attractive competitive ratios with respect to Nash Social Welfare~\citep{azar2010allocate,gorokh2020fair}, or the max-min objective~\citep{lien2014sequential,manshadi2021fair}. }
+Papers that consider this latter setting include \citet{kalinowski2013social}, which studies welfare maximization with {indivisible} goods; \citet{gerding2019fair} considers a scheduling setting wherein agents have fixed and known arrival and departure times, as well as demand for the resource; \citet{hassanzadeh2023sequential} allows individuals to arrive in multiple timesteps.
+A series of papers also consider the problem of fair allocation with minimal disruptions relative to previous allocations, as measured by a {\it fairness ratio}, a competitive ratio analog of counterfactual envy in our setting \citep{friedman_2017,cole_2013,10.1145/2764468.2764495}.
+Other works design algorithms with attractive competitive ratios with respect to Nash Social Welfare~\citep{azar2010allocate,gorokh2020fair} and the max-min objective~\citep{lien2014sequential,manshadi2021fair}. \citet{ma2025forward} recently showed how forward-backwards contention resolution schemes can be leveraged to obtain competitive ratios for online rationing in non-perishable settings.